telematico/asterisk-res_memcached/README.md

 author, licensing and credits
 -----------------------------
+Author:

 Radu Maierean
 radu dot maierean at gmail
 Copyright (c) 2010 Radu Maierean

+Credits:
+- Carlos Oliva (telematico at gmail) -> bugfix and adapt code to new asterisk versions

 the __res_memcached__ module is distributed under the GNU General Public License version 2.
 The GPL (version 2) is included in this source tree in the file COPYING.